Gem Show FAQ

 How can I obtain a debit card machine rental?

-Vendors should consult with their current financial institutions, as they can provide them with a seamless process and proper equipment that connects with their banking network.
+Vendors should consult with their current financial institutions, as they can provide them with a seamless process and proper equipment that connects to their banking network.
 If a vendor chooses to use a local supplier, they can contact Bank of Tucson, ask for Cathy and she can put them in touch with their provider.
 Cathy's number is 520-321-4500.